JonathanMEdwards/subtext10/doc/language.md

 }
 ```

 The `customer` item of `orders` rows is a _link_.
-Links designate a series they reference into (called the _target_), and a constraint on the number of linked items they permit.
+Links designate an array they reference into (called the _target_), and a constraint on the number of linked items they permit.
 In this example, exactly one customer must be linked.
 The number of linked items can be constrained in several ways:
 ```
 one in customers         // exactly 1 item maybe one in customers   // 0 or 1 items